Chethandc2014/swagger-wiki/Java-CXF-Quickstart.md

 #### Wrap up

-This is a very short getting started guide for Java + JAXRS.
+This is a very short getting started guide for Java + CXF + JAXRS.
 There are many options and configurations to swagger which can be explored in the more detailed guides.